Mark T. Sottile

 - United States District Court for the Middle District of Pennsylvania

-- “Analyzing Non-Discriminatory Reasons for Termination” was my topic for the Burns White Employment Law Seminar on January 19, 2018
+- “Analyzing Non-Discriminatory Reasons for Termination” was my topic for the Burns White Employment Law Seminar, January 2018